~ Childhood Memories ~

 who was also fond of trains.

-be noted that we were scenery novices, who learned as we went.
+It should be noted that we were scenery novices, who learned as we went.

 I think, one of the most important things is to have a sharp eye for real nature and domestic development.

 I'm grateful that my dad's layout was in effect a perfect playground for our trial and error.

 This threefold picture shows:

-Another of the oldest pictures from 1973
+1. Another of the oldest pictures from 1973

 2. The same spot in 1978 with my first attempt in making grass and 'housing' the village.